hrlewis1974/infoasset2icm_wastewater_model/Readme.md

 On completion of the code a new network will be updated into:
 - database: snumbat://10.0.29.43:40000/wastewater ongoing/system_performance
-- network: name=i2i network, location=other..networks and id=4765
+- network: name='i2i network', location='other..networks' and id=4765

 ## Assumptions